ericsnowcurrently/cpython/Doc/howto/concurrency.rst

 **Terminology**

-We'll be using the following terms and ideas throughout:
+We use the following terms and ideas throughout:

-task (logical thread)
+Task (aka Logical Thread)
-   | a cohesive *linear* sequence of abstract steps in a program;
+   | A cohesive *linear* sequence of abstract steps in a program.
-   | effectively, a mini-program;
+   | Effectively, a mini-program.
-   | the logical equivalent of executed instructions corresponding to code;
+   | The logical equivalent of executed instructions corresponding to code.
-   | also known as "logical process"
+   | Also known as a "logical process."

-physical thread (OS thread)
+Physical Thread (aka OS thread)
-   | where the actual code for a logical thread runs on the CPU (and operating system);
+   | The mechanism on the CPU and OS that runs the code for a Task.
-   | we avoid using using plain "thread" for this, to avoid ambiguity
+   | We avoid using using plain "thread" for this, to avoid ambiguity.

-Python thread
+Python Thread
-   | the Python runtime running in a physical thread
+   | The Python runtime running in a physical thread.
-   | particularly the portion of the runtime state active in the physical thread
+   | In particular, the portion of the runtime state active in the physical thread.
    | (see :class:`threading.Thread`)

-concurrency (multitasking)
+Concurrency (aka Multitasking)
-   | a program with multiple logical threads running simultaneously
+   | A program with multiple logical threads running simultaneously,
-   | (not necessarily in parallel)
+   | but not necessarily in parallel.

-parallelism (multi-core)
+Parallelism (multi-core)
-   running a program's multiple logical threads on multiple physical threads (CPU cores)
+   | Running a program's multiple logical threads on multiple physical
+   | threads (CPU cores).

 .. raw:: html